Risingson/eveeyedocs/docs/ui/settings.md

 #### Color Hue and Saturation
 Use + and - to set UI colors.
 #### Connection Line Width
 Use + and - to change the line width of the connections on the map.
-Especially important if exporting the map to PNG.
+Also important for exporting the map to PNG.

 ## Map
 #### Extended Map Layout